-Westgate SmartCentre is a 596,000 square foot shopping centre that is situated on Winston Churchill Boulevard and Highway 401 in Mississauga, Ontario.
-A 129,000 square foot Wal-Mart Supercentre, a 125,000 square foot Building Box, a 51,000 square foot Toys R Us, a 40,000 square foot Home Outfitters, and a 30,000 square foot Winners anchor the site.
+Westgate SmartCentre is a 603,000 square foot shopping centre that is situated on Winston Churchill Boulevard and Highway 401 in Mississauga, Ontario.
+A 129,000 square foot Wal-Mart Supercentre, a 125,000 square foot Rona, a 51,000 square foot Toys R Us, a 40,000 square foot Home Outfitters, and a 30,000 square foot Winners anchor the site.
 A 115,000 square foot Real Canadian Superstore also shadow-anchors the site.
-Other national tenants include Staples, Michaels, Mark's Work Wearhouse, Petsmart, Pier 1 Imports, Danier Leather, Urban Barn, Moores, The Keg, and La Senza.
-An additional 99,000 square feet of development potential remain on the site.
-Toys R Us is on a portion of the lands where Calloway owns a 50% interest.
+Other national tenants include Staples, Michaels, Mark's Work Wearhouse, Petsmart, Pier 1 Imports, Danier Leather, Urban Barn, Moores, The Keg, and TD Canada Trust.
+An additional 88,000 square feet of development potential remain on the site.
+Toys R Us, The Keg and TD Canada Trust are on a portion of the lands where Calloway owns a 50% interest.